rafaelmartins/website/README.md

 ## Versioning
 This software won't ever get a formal release, but there's a version string generated from the latest Git commit timestamp and hash, as available when building the binary.
 Example: `2024110110-a1b2c3d`.

- It fails to run if the required metadata is not available.

 ## License
 This code is released under a [BSD 3-Clause License](LICENSE).